jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 But here we must remember Kierkegaard’s diagnosis of 'the unhappy person', which comes in a later chapter of [Either/Or: A Fragment of Life](http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a):

->“The unhappy person is one who has his ideal, the content of his life, the fullness of his consciousness, the essence of his being, in some manner outside of himself.
-The unhappy man is always absent from himself, never present to himself.”
+>The unhappy person is one who has his ideal, the content of his life, the fullness of his consciousness, the essence of his being, in some manner outside of himself.
+The unhappy man is always absent from himself, never present to himself.

 Investing everything you have in external events, people, or things is a surefire way to unhappiness, Kierkegaard advises.